linstohu/nexapi/docs/Roadmap.md

 # NexAPI Roadmap

-NexAPI plans to integrate APIs from well-known cryptocurrency exchanges all around the world.Typically, we use [CoinMarketCap](https://coinmarketcap.com/rankings/exchanges/) to choose the exchanges to integrate with NexAPI.
+NexAPI plans to integrate APIs from well-known cryptocurrency exchanges all around the world.
+Typically, we use [CoinMarketCap](https://coinmarketcap.com/rankings/exchanges/) to choose the exchanges to integrate with NexAPI.

 - [NexAPI Roadmap](#nexapi-roadmap)
     - [Product Principles](#product-principles)